yanistazi/PSM_release/README.md

 │   │   ├── Training_Approaches_Expression.py <- Code for different training approaches.
 Used with .yaml configuration
 │   │   ├── .yaml files                       <- Different configurations
 │   │   ├── slurm_Training_script_for_hpc.sh  <- In case you use an hpc cluster and need corresponding slurm script │
-├── PSM_environment.yml                       <- Useful to reproduce the environment with conda │
 ├── readme_helper.png                         <- Overview figure helper
 │